fathomson/fathomson.github.io/_posts/2017-07-08-Ethereum-Mining-Profitability-Calculator.md

 This post describes the steps I took to create the calculator and how you can use it.

 ### Data collection
 To be able to predict the net hash rate and daily ether to miners I needed data.
 I ran a quick search on google but could not find a recent full dump of the ether chain, which made me decide to collect it myself.
 To do this I downloaded geth and started the ether chain synchronization process.
 It took a while to get the almost 4M blocks but once I had them I could start the data collection.
-With 'geth --rpc --rpccorsdomain localhost' I started a local instance of the rpc client which enabled me to very quickly cummunicate with the chain
+With the command below I started a local instance of the rpc client which enabled me to very quickly communicate with the chain.
+ 'geth --rpc --rpccorsdomain localhost'